-- 1. Provide current curriculum vitae of the Nursing Education Program Administrator.
-If the Program Administrator does not meet the qualifications required in 20:48:07:22, document the plan of study to obtain the required credential. - 2.
+- 1. Provide current curriculum vitae of the Nursing Education Program Administrator. - 2.
 Provide a current job description for the Nursing Education Program Administrator. - 3.
 Describe the role of the nurse administrator in hiring faculty. - 4.
 Describe the role of the nurse administrator in performance review of faculty.